l7mp/stunner/README.md

 The main goal of STUNner is to allow *anyone* to deploy their own WebRTC infrastructure into Kubernetes, without relying on any external service other than the cloud-provider's standard hosted Kubernetes offering.
-This is achieved by STUNner acting as a gateway for ingesting WebRTC media traffic into the Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can connect to.

-STUNner can act as a STUN/TURN server that WebRTC clients and media servers can use as a scalable NAT traversal facility (headless model), or it can serve as a fully-fledged ingress gateway for clients to reach a media server deployed behind STUNner (media-plane model).
+STUNner can act as a standalone STUN/TURN server that WebRTC clients and media servers can use as a scalable NAT traversal facility (headless model), or it can act as a gateway for ingesting WebRTC media traffic into the Kubernetes cluster by exposing a public-facing STUN/TURN server that WebRTC clients can connect to (media-plane model).
 This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other cloud-bound workload.

 ![STUNner media-plane deployment architecture](./docs/img/stunner_arch.svg)